tapish331/tapne-platform/README.md

 Notes:
 - Blocks are directional but filtering hides content symmetrically (if either user blocks the other, their trips are hidden for that viewer).
-- Mute is included as a UX helper and does not affect list filtering in this simplified backend.

 ---